harguello92/easy-links-chrome-extension/README.md

 - Update documentation as needed
 - Keep pull requests focused and concise

+## AI tools used
+- Bolt.new
+- ChatGPT
+- Cursor

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.